-Because the clinical pictures are so varied, it is difficult to diagnose an autoimmune disease.
+Because the clinical symptoms are so varied, it is difficult to diagnose an autoimmune disease.

-First, it is necessary to examine the patient's medical history, know his or her family history and detect symptoms that may be associated with an immune pathology.
+First, it is necessary to examine the patient's medical history, to know his or her family history and to detect symptoms that may be associated with an immune pathology.

-Next, the medical specialist will need to order a series of clinical studies, such as a blood test to identify markers of inflammation and autoantibodies.
+Next, the medical specialist will have to order a series of clinical studies, such as a blood test to identify markers of inflammation and autoantibodies.

 Autoantibodies are antibodies produced by the body against itself, while inflammatory markers are those molecules that are usually present in inflammation processes and can therefore be used to predict the risk of autoimmune disease.